Systematic Review on Learning-based Spectral CT: Multi-Energy Image Reconstruction

-$\gamma>0$ and the nuclear norm $\|\cdot\|_*$ is a relaxation of the rank of a matrix, and showed that their approach outperforms \ac{TV}-based (in both spatial and temporal dimensions) regularization. \citeauthor{gao2011multi}~\cite{gao2011multi} then generalized this method with the \ac{PRISM}, which uses the rank of a tight-frame transform of the \ac{LR} matrix to better characterize the multi-level and multi-filtered image coherence across the energy spectrum, in combination with energy-dependent intensity information, and showed their method outperformed conventional \ac{LR} + sparse decomposition.
-This principle was further generalized by ``folding'' the multichannel image $\boldM\in \R^{J\times K}$ in a 3-way tensor $\calM \in \R^{\sqrt{J}\times \sqrt{J}\times K}$ and applying the generalized tensor nuclear norm regularizer to exploit structural redundancies across spatial dimensions (in addition to the spectral dimension) \cite{chu2012multi,semerci2014tensor,li2014tensor,li2014spectral,xia2019spectral,he2023spectral}.
+$\gamma>0$ and the nuclear norm $\|\cdot\|_*$ is a relaxation of the rank of a matrix, and showed that their approach outperforms \ac{TV}-based (in both spatial and temporal dimensions) regularization. \citeauthor{gao2011multi}~\cite{gao2011multi} then generalized this method for spectral \ac{CT} with the \ac{PRISM}, which uses the rank of a tight-frame transform of the \ac{LR} matrix to better characterize the multi-level and multi-filtered image coherence across the energy spectrum, in combination with energy-dependent intensity information, and showed their method outperformed conventional \ac{LR} + sparse decomposition.
+This principle was further generalized by ``folding'' the multichannel image $\boldM\in \R^{J\times K}$ in a 3-way tensor $\calM \in \R^{\sqrt{J}\times \sqrt{J}\times K}$ (for \ac{2D} imaging) and applying the generalized tensor nuclear norm regularizer to exploit structural redundancies across spatial dimensions (in addition to the spectral dimension) \cite{chu2012multi,semerci2014tensor,li2014tensor,li2014spectral,xia2019spectral,he2023spectral}.

-A third and different class of approach consists of enforcing structural similarities of each $\boldmu_k$ with a reference low-noise \ac{HR} image $\bar{\boldmu}$, generally taken as the reconstruction from all combined energy bins.
+A third and different class of approaches consists of enforcing structural similarities of each $\boldmu_k$ with a reference low-noise high-resolution image $\bar{\boldmu}$, generally taken as the reconstruction from all combined energy bins.
 Instead of using a joint penalty $R$, each channel is controlled by a penalty $R_k$ of the form